 Purpose:

-The purpose of this lab is to examine the role of different wavelengths of light in photosynthesis through observing starch levels in parsley leaves.
-The leaves will be placed under different colors of light and tested with an iodine solution to indicate a presence of starch.
-Half of the leaves on each plant will be covered in aluminum foil, using these as the controlled variable since they will not be photosynthesizing and should not produce any starch.
+The purpose of this lab is to examine the effectiveness of different wavelengths of light in photosynthesis by observing starch levels in parsley leaves.
+The leaves will be placed under different colors of light and stained with an iodine solution to indicate the presence of starch, a product of photosynthesis.
+Half of the leaves on each plant will be covered in aluminum foil, acting as a control group.
+They will not receive light and as a result won’t undergo photosynthesis, and should not produce any starch.
 Entire parsley plants will be used because the attached leaves will continue photosynthesis.

 Background:

-With this research topic, one experiment tested starch in plants because plants make food during photosynthesis and the glucose not used is stored as starch in the tissues of the plant.
-This experiment can determine whether or not photosynthesis occured by measuring carbohydrate production.
+With this research topic, one experiment tested starch production in plants.
+Plants make f during photosynthesis and the glucose that is not used is stored as starch in the tissues of the plant.
+The experiment can determine whether or not photosynthesis occurs by measuring carbohydrate production.
 By boiling isopropyl alcohol and placing leaves in it and then staining them with iodine, the experiment tested to see if starch was present.
 The boiled water broke down the cell walls of the leaf while the alcohol broke the chlorophyll down, which removed the color green from the leaf.
 With the iodine, if the plant turned a deep blue or black color, then starch was present in the leaves, which means the plant performed photosynthesis.
 Another experiment found that the leaves became soft and brittle after being boiled.
-That experiment used ethanol and saw that it changed from being colorless to the color green, likely because the green was removed from the plants.
+That experiment used ethanol and saw that it changed from being colorless to green, likely because the green chlorophyll pigment was removed from the plants.
 When starch was not present, the solution of iodine did not experience a color change and remained a brown color, but, when starch was present, the solution changed from the brown color to a bluish-black color.
 The leaves are boiled because it allows iodine to react with the leaves and the starch in them.
 The chlorophyll is removed by the ethanol to observe if photosynthesis happened and starch is present.
-Lastly, in this experiment, the leaves were washed with water to rehydrate them.
-Overall, other experiments and scientists have determined that starch is produced during photosynthesis and manipulating plants and finding starch means they underwent photosynthesis.
+Finally, in this experiment, the leaves were washed with water to rehydrate them.
+Overall, it has been previously determined that sugar is produced during photosynthesis and stored as starch, manipulating light that plants are exposed to and finding starch means they underwent photosynthesis.
 Photosynthesis produces glucose, which changes to starch and is stored.

 Works Cited